Arm Lift (Brachioplasty) Surgery with Dr. Graham

 Please refer to the following form published by the American Society of Plastic Surgeons (ASPS)

-Will I have to stay in the hospital after brachioplasty?
+Will I have to stay in the hospital following arm lift surgery?

-This is dependant on the type of work you perform.
-Many patients with office jobs only require a week or two.
+This is dependent on the type of work you perform.
+Many patients with office jobs only require a week or two after brachioplasty.
 However, patients who perform heavy labor may require 4-6 weeks to recover.
 You will not be able to lift anything greater than 10 lbs for 8 weeks.
 You will not be able to run or jog for 4 weeks.